 The holiday season is marketed as a joyous time of year for everyone, but there are several reasons why people prefer to avoid Christmas and New Year’s Eve celebrations, especially those who are dieting, under financial stress, or trying to avoid alcohol.
 People who are newly sober find the holidays especially stressful, as alcohol-free parties are a rarity.
 But that doesn’t mean celebrations need to be avoided entirely.
 If you are recovering from alcohol dependency and you want to get into the holiday spirit without the temptation of “spirits,” here are a few tips that might help:

-Bring a “fun” drink without alcohol to the party
+1. Bring a “fun” non-alcoholic drink to the party

 There are plenty of festive alcohol-free drinks that taste great—and most taste better than booze anyway.
 If you’re going to a private party, bring your own juice blend, flavored iced tea, ginger beer, or one of the many trendy artisan sodas that are widely available in stores these days.
 If the party is at a restaurant or event space, you can opt for cranberry juice with a twist of lime, club soda, or something else that looks like an actual cocktail so people won’t ask why you’re not drinking.